 1. Allow 2-3 days working days gap between 2 successive communications – too often than that may irritate the recruiter and too much gap may mean that the employer has forgotten all about your first email.
 Balance the two.

 2. Do not write a fresh email for follow up.
-Use the first email as the trail and top it up with a brief of request again (see example below) – make it easier for the recruiter to establish reference to an earlier email.
+Use the first email as the trail and top it up with a brief of request again (see example below) – make it easier for the recruiter to establish a reference to an earlier email.

 3. Please, please and please – do not use SMS language or make grammatical/spelling mistakes in a professional communication.
 It is still looked down upon.